nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 The subscriber can use either the HID boot protocol or the HID report protocol, but both protocols cannot be used at the same time.
 In the current implementation, the :ref:`nrf_desktop_usb_state` supports either the HID boot keyboard or the HID boot mouse reports, because the HID boot protocol code is set using a single Kconfig option that is common for all of the instances of the USB HID.

-The :c:func:`hidc_read` callback is called when HID input report is received from the connected peripheral.
+The :c:func:`hogp_read` callback is called when HID input report is received from the connected peripheral.
 The received HID input report data is converted to ``hid_report_event``.

 ``hid_report_event`` is submitted and then the HID-class USB device configured by :ref:`nrf_desktop_usb_state` forwards it to the host.